 This type of infidelity is harder to detect because it lacks the obvious physical signs.
 Instead, what typically remains is male intuition—often dismissed but surprisingly accurate.
 Research supports that people in relationships experience physiological and behavioral cues when betrayal is occurring (Haselton & Buss, 2000), but these cues are frequently ignored due to cognitive dissonance and fear of confrontation.

 The correct response is not suppression or blind rationalization.
-At Perfect Breakup, we frequently assist men in preparing for such confrontations—helping them structure calm, non-accusatory, but truthful conversations that address the emotional reality of the situation.
+At Alpha Mastery, we frequently assist men in preparing for such confrontations—helping them structure calm, non-accusatory, but truthful conversations that address the emotional reality of the situation.
 These conversations are difficult but necessary.
 Honesty and clarity—rather than blind hope—are the only effective strategies at this stage.
 As we often advise: emotional betrayal is betrayal, and denying that truth only prolongs pain and damages dignity.

 Stage Three of Female Cheating: Physical Intimacy and the Illusion of Repair